Callander Community Woodland Coilhallan Wood FAQ

 Will new paths be installed?
 Where will they be?

 To start with the project will probably include reinstating old paths and possibly installing some new ones.
 For example it would be desirable to have circular routes that avoid using the road.
 We will ensure the needs of all the users are met sympathetically.

 New paths will require planning permission from the National Park Authority, so will be subject to consultation with neighbours and other bodies, such as the Community Council and Scottish Natural Heritage.
 New routes will be planned to be sensitive to the needs of wildlife and would aim to be in keeping with a natural woodland location.

 Will it be more likely that parts of the wood could be sold for housing or other private developments?

 It is expected that one of the conditions of the asset transfer is that there will be no residential development on the site and only low-impact commercial development such as a café or toilets and these would need planning consent from the National Park Authority.
-Should community management fail, all of the land would revert to Forest Enterprise ownership and could not be sold off for other uses.

 Won’t more visitors disturb the wildlife?

 In the Queen Elizabeth Forest Park at Aberfoyle, there is a hide within about 20 metres of the main forest track.
 In spite of high numbers of walkers and cyclists, the hide is very peaceful and is regularly visited by wildlife.
 The Community Woodland Group has a commitment to ensuring that the community ownership of Coilhallan will have a net benefit for wildlife.

 How will tree diseases like larch dieback be dealt with?